JoeLumbley/File-Explorer/README.md

-Below is the full code, then we’ll walk through it one small step at a time.
+Below is the full code, then we’ll walk through it one step at a time.

 ```vb.net